 Greater Naples Leadership (GNL) is an educational organization whose mission is to provide proven leaders with unique opportunities to learn firsthand about the issues and needs in Collier County and to encourage the use of their skills individually and collectively in bettering the community.
 We are proud of the great number of GNL members who are involved with local nonprofits or civic organizations–volunteering, serving on boards or in advisory capacities.
 Our community is well served by these members, many of whom report that they volunteer in multiple sectors including nonprofit, civic, political, faith based and educational activities.

-If you are interested in requesting a GNL volunteer, we invite you to link to the Volunteer Collier website to place your request.
-Your request will appear on a special page of the Volunteer Collier website for GNL members to access and consider.After graduating from the Masters Program, 75 percent of active Alumni Association members report contributing a minimum of 24 hours a month to volunteer commitments, which translates into 300 percent more volunteer hours than the national annual average for those over 65 years of age.
+Your organization can jump-start the connection between our volunteers and your needs by filling out our Request a Volunteer Form.
+Once approved, your request will appear on this website for our members to view and respond to for 60 days from approval.
+Your request will be sent to the Community Services Committee which will endeavor to match your needs with a credentialed GNL member.After graduating from the Masters Program, 75 percent of active Alumni Association members report contributing a minimum of 24 hours a month to volunteer commitments, which translates into 300 percent more volunteer hours than the national annual average for those over 65 years of age.
 Additionally, most claim the GNL experience has positively impacted the quality of their community leadership.
 [2013 Alumni survey]

 Hear What Others Have to Say